xmonish/xmonish/README.md

 ### Hi there, 👋 I'm Monish.
 ![brightgreen](https://komarev.com/ghpvc/?username=xmonish)

 - 💬 Ask me about ...
-Programming, Games, Movies, Travelling.
+Programming, Games, Tech, Travelling.
 - 📫 Reach me:  [Linkedin](https://www.linkedin.com/in/xmonish/)
 - ⚡ Fun fact: We can talk about Psychology & Spirituality all the day.